-The Fund is suitable for investors seeking to maintain long-term total return.
+The Fund is suitable for investors seeking a long-term appreciation of capital and who are prepared to accept a high degree of volatility.

 GLOBAL VALUE FUND

 The investment objective of the Global Value Fund is to achieve long-term total return.